 In the present curriculum for the compulsory school, technology is a core subject from year one to year nine (age groups 6-16).
 There are at least three good reasons for this:

 - As a citizen in a living democracy we must try to understand and evaluate technology and technical systems.
 Many of today's important social issues concern technological choices.

 - By allowing the pupils themselves to play with, try out and develop different technical solutions they will become familiar with the technology which surrounds them in everyday life.

-- Our society is to a great degree dependent on our training scientists and technologists in more and more areas of work, who are discerning and aware of important issues.
+- Our society is to a great degree dependent on our education of scientists and technologists in more and more areas of work, who are discerning and aware of important issues.

-Practical and investigative work is important, but the syllabus also emphasises that the scientific and social perspective must be present in teaching, together with historical and international perspectives.
+Practical and investigative work is important, but the syllabus also emphasises that the scientific and social aspects must be present in teaching, together with historical and international perspectives.

-You will find an English version of the technology curriculum here.
+You will find an English version of the National Curriculum for Technology Education here.